 Welcome to instalment number twenty-three of my 2020 ‘Album of the Year Top 30 countdown’.
-As time gets ever tighter leading up to the holidays, I’m ditching the big waffly intro today again.
+As time gets ever tighter leading up to Christmas, and I realise that I’m nowhere near finished with my present buying, I’m ditching the big intro today again – not that anyone reads them anyway I suspect!

 That is, apart from my normal, shameless, reminder to anyone new to this series, to check out the links at the bottom of the post to find out who made the cut, from 30 down to 9, as well as my lists from previous years too.